SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 `notification2/consumer?token=xyz&consumer=instance1` and `notification2/consumer?token=xyz&consumer=instance2`.

-Subscriptions are always unaware of the nature and number of their consumers: any number of shared and exclusive tokens can be created for the same subscription and they all operate independently, each receiving their own copy of the notifications.
+Subscriptions are always unaware of the nature and number of their consumers: any number of shared and exclusive tokens can be created for the same subscription topic and they all operate independently, each receiving their own copy of the notifications.
 This means you can have multiple shared tokens for the same subscription topic and their load is only divided within the scope of each shared token.